sylhare/sylhare.github.io/_posts/2017-04-19-Get-started-with-Github.md

 	git config --global user.email you@example.com
 ```

-All these informations will be store in the git config file:
+All these information will be store in the git config file:

 ```bash
 cat ~/.gitconfig